 Probably the thing The Winspear is most known for is their large pipe organ (The Davis Concert Organ) that it has on the stage.
 The pipe organ has only been played a few times in concert because there are only a few people who can play the pipe organ.
 The organ has 6551 pipes and was built by Quebec company Orgues Létourneau Limitée.
 The smallest pipe (in diameter) is 1/2 inch (1.27cm) wide, and the largest is 16 inches (40.64cm) wide.
 Despite the fact, we couldn’t hear it played on the tour the pipe organ is massive and quite impressive.

 The tour usually includes going backstage area, but we were all too interested in the pipe organ and the concert hall, so we didn’t have time for that.
 I’ve been backstage before, so it wasn’t a big loss for me.
-Considering the tour was completely free, included lunch, and was informative and fun it was a great way to spend an hour in downtown Edmonton.
+Considering the tour was completely free, and included lunch it was a fun and interesting way to spend an hour in downtown Edmonton.